-This policy explains how we collect and use your personal information and who we share it with and will also explain what rights you have with regards to your personal data and how you can exercise those rights
+This privacy notice/policy explains how we collect and use your personal data, during and after your relationship with us, in accordance with our obligations under data protection legislation.
+It also covers who we share it with and what rights you have with regards to your personal data and how you can exercise those rights.

-If you have questions about how we process personal data, or would like to exercise your data subject rights, please email us firstname.lastname@example.org or write to us at the address above.
+If you have questions about how we process personal data, or would like to exercise your data subject rights, please use the information supplied in the Contact Us section below.